 Y = What you help your target clients achieve.
 The outcome.

 Z = How you do it

-Example: I am Colin Scotland, Marketing and Brand Strategist, I help entrepreneurs to grow by embracing bold and visionary marketing strategies.
+Example: I am Colin Scotland, Marketing Coach, I help purpose-driven entrepreneurs to grow by doing more of what they love, automating the rest.

 Next Steps to Finding Your Niche

 Identify your ideal target client.
 Get crystal clear on who they are, what their pains are, and how you solve these pains.

 Think about it.
 You are trying to get potential clients to believe you are the best and only viable solution to their problem.
 You can’t even begin to do this if you are clueless what these problems are.
 Make sense?